-English, Speech and Reading Department Faculty - School of Liberal Arts
+English, Reading, Speech and World Languages Department Faculty - School of Liberal Arts

 Julia M. Deisler

 Chair, English, Reading, Speech, and World Languages

 Julia M. Deisler earned her Ph.D. in English language and literature in 1996 from Brown University and her M.A. in English literature from the University of Kansas in 1986.
 It was at the University of Kansas that her teaching career began and where she first began working with the role of computers and technology in the teaching of English.
 Her years of free-lance editing for book publishers, magazines, and individuals contributed to her interest in teaching the precise, accurate language that is emphasized in technical writing.